jcurry/ZenPacks.community.VMwareESXiMonitorPython/README.rst

 * Completely restart Zenoss
 * Modify performanceSource attribute in VMwareDatastore and VMwareGuest datasources
 * Set zVSphereUsername / zVSpherePassword in device / device classes
+* Move initial test device back from /Ping to new /Server/VMware/ESXi
+* Model this device and check components are correct
+* Check that performance data is appearing in the correct directories and that graphs are correct.

 Change History
 ==============